box-hill/box-hill.github.io/README.md

 Input should have max char input <input type="text" required minlength="1" maxlength="20">
 Add a button to generate random phrases どうして海
 Add a default Dark mode (togglable light mode)
-Display number of results with commas (e.g. 2,300,000)
+Display number of results with commas (e.g. 2,300,000), array returned should have formattedResults already
+Add iframe to view websites within browser
 Search algorithm (default currently excludes websites like youtube, can include for a separate search result number)
 Switch keys automatically
 Add github link